json-tian/MineSweep/README.md

 # MineSweep
-A randomly generated Minesweeper game.
+A Javascript Minesweeper game with randomly generated levels.